 Install the helm chart:

-helm install -n portainer portainer portainer/portainer --set service.type=LoadBalancer
+helm install --create-namespace -n portainer portainer portainer/portainer \

-helm install -n portainer portainer portainer/portainer --set service.type=ClusterIP
+helm install --create-namespace -n portainer portainer portainer/portainer \

 For advanced helm customization, see the chart README

-helm install --set enterpriseEdition.enabled=true -n portainer portainer portainer/portainer
+helm install --create-namespace -n portainer portainer portainer/portainer \

-helm install --set enterpriseEdition.enabled=true -n portainer portainer portainer/portainer --set service.type=LoadBalancer
+helm install --create-namespace -n portainer portainer portainer/portainer \

-helm install --set enterpriseEdition.enabled=true -n portainer portainer portainer/portainer --set service.type=ClusterIP
+helm install --create-namespace -n portainer portainer portainer/portainer \

 For advanced helm customization, see the chart README

-If you’re not into helm, you can install Portainer using manifests, by first creating the portainer namespace:
+If you’re not using helm, you can install Portainer using manifests directly, as follows

 The charts/manifests will create a persistent volume for storing Portainer data, using the default StorageClass.